akkefa/ml-notes/docs/deep_learning/loss_functions.md

 ## Classification

-### Cross-Entropy or log loss
+### Binary Cross-Entropy or log loss
-Cross-entropy loss, or log loss, measures the performance of a classification model whose output is a probability value between 0 and 1.
+Binary Cross-entropy loss, or log loss, measures the performance of a classification model whose output is a probability value between 0 and 1.

 ### Cross-entropy loss